-In December 2020 and July 2021, respectively, the Province of Mendoza created the Mendoza Activa Hydrocarbons Program ("Program I") and the Mendoza Activa Hydrocarbons II Program ("Program II") (collectively, the "Mendoza Activa Programs") to promote and increase the development and reactivation of hydrocarbon activity in the Province.
-The Mendoza Activa Programs provide a refund ("government grant") of up to 40% of amounts invested in the Province prior to December 31, 2022 that meet certain technical and economic requirements.
+In July 2021, the Province of Mendoza created the Mendoza Activa Hydrocarbons II Program ("Program II") to promote and increase the development and reactivation of hydrocarbon activity in the Province.
+Program II provides a refund ("government grant") of up to 40% of amounts invested in the Province prior to December 31, 2022 that meet certain technical and economic requirements.
 Government grants are paid as follows: